WebSDR

 The Software Defined Radio is popular in the field of radio astronomy where it can be utilised as a radio telescope together with suitable antennas, low-noise amplifiers and filters to detect phenomena such as hydrogen line emissions in the Milky Way and meteor scatter.

-The Ambientscape WebSDR may be used to capture experimental live radio sound effects during frequency shifting, modulation or filtering.
-Scanning VHF, UHF or HF to listen to Ham radio operators and to receive voice transmissions or SSTV data from the ISS (International Space Station).
-Downlink data from the Senegal GaindeSat nanosatellite can also be heard for Earth Observation (EO).
-Sound does not travel in space and so encoded radio waves are used for communicating between the transmitter and receiver.
+The Ambientscape WebSDR may be used to capture experimental live radio sound effects during frequency shifting, modulation or filtering, scanning VHF/HF/UHF to listen to Ham radio operators, aviation pilots, decoding data, hearing the odd world music station and to receive voice transmissions, packet messages or SSTV images from the ISS (International Space Station).

-SDR Devices: RTL-SDR, SDRplay, HackRF
+SDR Devices: Nooelec RTL-SDR, x2 SDRplay, HackRF

-Web Server: Raspberry Pi
+Web Server: Raspberry Pi 4 Model B

-2M Band (VHF) 143.980 MHz to 146.020 MHz (RTL-SDR), 1/4 Wave Ground Plane
+2M Band ISS (VHF) 143.980 MHz to 146.020 MHz (SDRplay 1) Discone and yagi antennas on splitter

-20M Band (HF) 13.131 MHz to 15.221 MHz (HackRF) 9:1 Magnetic Longwire Balun
+20M Band (HF) 13.131 MHz to 15.221 MHz (HackRF), 9:1 Magnetic end fed longwire balun in a tree

 Click to run the Ambientscape WebSDR through your web browser

-Read instructions on how to use the OpenWebRX+ web based software
+Read instructions on how to use the OpenWebRX+ web based software on the Ambientscape WebSDR

 What is the ISS?